jakeadam10/PRG1-debugging-workshop-javascript/multiple-of-five/spec.md

   - `true` if the input number is a multiple of 5
   - `false` if the input number is not a multiple of 5

-### Expected Behaviour
-The function should:

-1. Check if the input number is divisible by 5 without a remainder
-2. Return `true` if it is divisible by 5, `false` otherwise

-### Rules
-- The function should work for any integer input (positive, negative, or zero)
-- It should correctly identify multiples of 5 for both positive and negative numbers
-- Zero should be considered a multiple of 5

 ## Examples
 ```javascript